Magento 1.x versus Magento 2.0

 A dose of insight: Owned by eBay Inc., it has become one of the most popular e-commerce platforms with an estimated market share of just under twenty-three percent, as on 20th May 2016.
 [Limited to Alexa top 1M].

 Its success over other e-commerce platforms can be attributed to its highly customizable and fully scalable website structures, user-friendly interface, high speed, awesome performance parameters and very strong and efficient community support.

 For a long time now, speculations had been made as to the introduction of the newest, most powerful version of Magneto – 2.0.
-And the wait seemed never ending.
-Allan McGregor, lead developer of Magento, had assured that the new version was worth the wait.
+And the wait seemed never-ending.
+Allan McGregor, the lead developer of Magento, had assured that the new version was worth the wait.

 Now that this wait has finally ended, let us look at some of its benefits over Magento 1.x and decide for ourselves whether it was “worth the wait”.

 Magento 2.0 has been created for the main aim of increasing profits by creating a better user experience.
 It allows you to give your website a personalised look with the help of a page builder.
 The number of steps before check-out has been reduced again to make the process simpler and less time consuming for customers.
 It eases the customisation process as its drop and drag interface does not require technical know-how for modifying containers and blocks.